J3rome02/J3rome02/README.md

-- 👋 Hi, I’m j3romeproj
+- 👋 Hi, I’m Jerriniash Alpajora
 - 👀 I’m interested in developing systems and technologies
 - 🌱 I’m currently student at Polytechnic University of the Philippines and soon to be Software Engineer
 - 📫 You can reach me on my: